-Let us introduce a meta-representation for models by introducing the HModel sort (i.e., type, in the Maude terminology) that is defined in Figure 1, using (sub-)sorts HTerm and HOperator.
+Let us introduce a meta-representation for models by introducing the HModel sort (or type) that is defined in Figure 1, using (sub-)sorts HTerm and HOperator.
 The generic Maude implementation given in Figure 1 is then used in Figure 2 to specify the operators that describe the two considered systems (i.e., the domain relations).
-Each relation r such as mass, charge, or attraction is represented by an HTerm that is rooted by a suitable operator that is given appropriate equational axioms, similarly to the operators (;), (.), and (&) discussed in Section 1.
+Each relation r such as mass, charge, or attraction is represented by an HTerm that is rooted by a suitable operator that is given appropriate equational axioms, similarly to the operators4 (;), (.), and (&) discussed in Section 1.
 In other words, the semantic information concerning each domain is encoded using appropriate equational attributes for the relation r itself (e.g., the action-reaction principle of gravitational forces is captured by the commutativity property of the attraction operator).
 In Maude syntax, this can be done by declaring the equational attributes of any given symbol through the use of special tags.
-Not only is this concise, it is also efficient because it takes advantage of the powerful optimizations included in the Maude interpreter [10].
+Not only is this concise, it is also efficient because it takes advantage of the powerful optimizations included in the Maude interpreter [6].

 Maude syntax is almost self-explanatory, using explicit keywords such as fmod, sort, and op to introduce a module, sort, and operator, respectively.
 The declaration subsort A1 ...
 An < B denotes that A1 ...
-An are subsorts of B and
+An are subsorts of B and implies automatic coercion.
+The keywords assoc and comm respectively specify associativity and commutativity axioms for an operator.
+The keyword prec establishes the precedence of an operator.
+Module inclusion is denoted by inc. Using this representation, our knowledge of each domain can simply be encoded as a first-order term of sort HTerm, as shown in Figure 3, which depicts the two terms that respectively encode the gravitational solar system and the Rutherford model for the atom.

-5 Notice the mixfix notation [10] in the definition of the operators (e.g., op ;: HModel HModel -> HModel), which uses underscores to indicate that, in well-formed terms, each argument of the function will replace one of the underscores (e.g., the term (x;y)).
+4 Notice the mixfix notation [6] in the definition of the operators (e.g., op ; : HModel HModel -> HModel), which uses underscores to indicate that each argument of the function will replace one of the underscores (e.g., the term (x;y)).

 '''

 fmod HIGHER-ORDER-metarepresentation is

 sorts HModel HTerm HOperator HVariable

-sorts HTermList HTermPair HConi HRule
+sorts HTermList HTermPair HConj HRule

 subsort HOperator HVariable < HTerm

 subsort HTerm < HTermList HConj HModel

 subsort HRule < HTerm

-: HOperator HTermList -> HTerm [prec 10]
+: HOperator HTermList -> HTerm [prec 10] .

+: HOperator HTermPair -> HTerm [prec 10] .

+: HTermList HTermList -> HTermList [assoc prec 20] .

 op []

-HOperator HTermPair -> HTerm [prec 10]
+op

-: HTermList HTermList -> HTermList [assoc prec 20] .
+op , : HTermList HTermList -> HTermList [assoc pr

-ор

-op <,->: HTerm HTerm -> HTermPair [comm prec 20] .
+op <,> : HTerm HTerm -> HTermPair [comm prec 20]

 op /\ : HConj HConj -> HConj [assoc comm prec 30]

+: HConj HTerm -> HRule [prec 40] .

 op =>

-: HConj HTerm -> HRule [prec 40] .

 : HModel HModel -> HModel [assoc comm prec 50] .

+op

+;

 endfm

 '''

-Fig. 1: Higher-order meta-representation
+Fig. 1: Generic higher-order meta-representation